Olgotrelvir

 Olgotrelvir (STI-1558) is an experimental antiviral medication being studied as a potential treatment for COVID-19.
 It is believed to work by inhibiting the SARS-CoV-2 main protease (M^{pro}), a key enzyme that SARS-CoV-2 needs to replicate, and by blocking viral entry.

+China's National Medical Products Administration (NMPA) granted conditional approval for olgotrelvir for the treatment of adult patients with mild-to-moderate COVID-19 in late 2025.

 Mechanism of action

 Olgotrelvir is a prodrug that first converts to its active form, AC1115.
 AC1115 is believed to work by inhibiting the SARS-CoV-2 main protease (also known as 3C-like protease).
 This protein is a crucial enzyme responsible for cleaving viral polyproteins into functional subunits essential for viral replication.
 By binding to the active site of the protease, the drug prevents this cleavage process, effectively halting viral assembly and impeding the virus's ability to produce future virions.

-Olgotrelvir also appears to inhibit cathepsin L (CTSL), a protein implicated in facilitating viral entry of SARS-CoV-2 into the host cell.
+AC1115 also appears to inhibit cathepsin L (CTSL), a protein implicated in facilitating viral entry of SARS-CoV-2 into the host cell.